berehovskyi/apex-stream/README.md

 ## Introduction

+**Apex Stream Framework
-**Apex Stream Framework** is built on custom `Iterables` that allow processing a sequence of elements supporting sequential aggregate operations, providing a convenient declarative API.
-There are 2 types that implement `Iterable` - `Stream` and `Sequence`.
+** is built on custom `Iterables` that allows processing a sequence of elements supporting sequential aggregate operations, providing a convenient declarative API.
+2 types implement `Iterable` - `Stream` and `Sequence`.

 `Stream` is lazy.
 Computation on the source data is only performed when the terminal operation is initiated, and source elements are consumed only as needed.
 Also, a `Stream` can be operated on (invoking an intermediate or terminal stream operation) only **once**.

 `Sequence` is eager.
 Computation on the source data is performed every time an intermediate or terminal operation is invoked.
 Since `Sequence` is stateful, it can be reused multiple times.

-There are reference and primitive specializations of `Streams` and `Sequences`
+There are a reference and primitive specializations of `Streams` and `Sequences`

 - Reference: `ObjectStream`, `SObjectStream`, `ObjectSequence`, `SObjectSequence`
 - Primitive: `IntStream`, `LongStream`, `DoubleStream`, `IntStream`, `LongStream`, `DoubleStream`

 `Iterables` are operated by `functions`.

 In terms of Apex Stream Framework, `function` is an instance of `Functional Interface` or `Functional Abstract Class`.

 A `Functional Interface` is an interface that contains only one *single* `abstract` method.

-A `Functional Abstract Class` is an `abstract` class that contains only one *single* `abstract` method, but may or may not contain `final`, `virtual` or `static` methods to make functional composition possible.
+A `Functional Abstract Class` is an `abstract` class that contains only one *single* `abstract` method, but may or may not contain `final`, `virtual`, or `static` methods to make functional composition possible.

 **Apex Stream Framework** contains most of the **built-in** functions, common implementations of `functions` so you don't have to recreate them every time you need them.